 During the 2017 field-season, IDM focused exploration on underground and surface resource expansion drilling, targeting near-mine areas with the objective of increasing reserves and resources to potentially extend the mine-life at the Red Mountain property.

 IDM also undertook a significant geologic reinterpretation at Red Mountain which will help guide future exploration outside of the areas of known mineralization and reserves.
-An updated NI 43-101 resource estimate based on the 2017 drilling and reinterpreted geology at Red Mountain is expected in Q2 2018.
+An updated NI 43-101 resource estimate based on the 2017 drilling and reinterpreted geology at Red Mountain was released on June 19, 2018.
+In comparison to the 2017 resource estimate, the 2018 estimate increased measured and indicated gold ounces by 20.7%.

 - No significant surface work has been completed on the Red Mountain Gold Project since 1996